renebarto/baremetal/doc/07-generalization.md

   - [Update project configuration - Step 3](###Update-project-configuration-Step-3)
   - [Configuring, building and debugging - Step 3](###Configuring-building-and-debugging-Step-3)

-## New tutorial setup
+## Tutorial information

-As in the previous tutorial, you will find the code integrated into the CMake structure, in `tutorial/06-improving-startup-static-initialization`.
+As in the previous tutorial, you will find the code integrated into the CMake structure, in `tutorial/07-generalization`.
 In the same way, the project names are adapted to make sure there are no conflicts.

 ### Tutorial results